RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 This alarm monitors the percentage of 5xx error responses from your origin server, to help you detect if the CloudFront service is having issues.

-See {@link https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/troubleshooting-response-errors.html|Troubleshooting error responses from your origin} for information to help you understand the problems with your server.
+See {@link https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/troubleshooting-response-errors.html Troubleshooting error responses from your origin} for information to help you understand the problems with your server.

 The alarm is triggered when the percentage exceeds the threshold.